-Table 1A that follows is derived from Table 1 above, and provides the amounts of ski trails at Gore Mountain that (1) currently exist, (2) were previously approved but have not yet been constructed, and (3) are proposed in this UMP Amendment.
+Table 1A that follows is derived from Table 1 above, and above and provides the amounts of ski trails at Gore Mountain that (1) currently exist, (2) were previously approved but have not yet been constructed, and (3) are proposed in this UMP Amendment.
 Locations of trails are shown on Figures 13 and 15.
+Detailed information on the inventory of Gore Mountain ski trails in contained in Appendix 5.